nuwuxian/rl_adv_valuediff/README.md

-# Reproducing the results on the MuJoCo Game:
+# Reproducing the results on the MuJoCo Games:

 ## Install Mujoco environment:
   - Install conda3 on your machine (https://www.anaconda.com/products/individual);